-1. a given fiscal year? ,000 o in federal pass-through, state, and local money during ☐ Yes - Continue ♣ No - Stop!
-The NGO is not required to submit reports to the Office of the Utah State Auditor (OSA).
-2. Is the NGO considered a subrecipient or grantee by the awarding agency? ☐ Yes - Continue [®] No - Stop!
-The NGO is not required to submit reports to the Office of the Utah State Auditor (OSA).
-3. Are total annual receipt or expense of million? fede eral pass-through, state and local money less than \$1 ☐ Yes - Continue [®] No - Stop!
-An audit in accordance with Generally Accepted Auditing Standards (GAAS) is required to be performed and submitted to the OSA.
-4. Are total annual receipt or expense of \$350,000? fede eral pass-through, state and local money less than ☐ Yes - Continue ♣ No - Stop!
-A review conducted by an independent certified public accountant is required to be performed and submitted to the OSA.
-5. Are total annual receipt or expense of \$100,000? fede eral pass-through, state and local money less than ☐ Yes - A copy of Form 990, Form 990 EZ, or a financial report form (located at https://auditor.utah.gov/local-government-2/publications/forms-for-local-governments/ "Small Financial Survey (less than \$350,000) is required to be completed and submitted to the OSA.
-No - Stop!
-A compilation of its accounts by an independent certified public accountant is required to be completed and submitted to the OSA.
+- 1. Did the NGO receive in excess of \$25,000 in federal pass-through, state, and local money during a given fiscal year? - □ Yes Continue → □ No - Stop!
+The NGO is not required to submit reports to the Office of the Utah State Auditor (OSA). - 2.
+Is the NGO considered a subrecipient or grantee by the awarding agency?

+- 3. Are total annual receipt or expense of federal pass-through, state and local money less than \$1 million? - □ Yes Continue ¬ □ No Stop!
+An audit in accordance with Generally Accepted Auditing Standards (GAAS) is required to be performed and submitted to the OSA.\ - 4.
+Are total annual receipt or expense of federal pass-through, state and local money less than \$350,000? - 5.
+Are total annual receipt or expense of federal pass-through, state and local money less than \$100,000?

+□ Yes - A copy of Form 990, Form 990 EZ, or a financial report form (located at https://auditor.utah.gov/localgovernment-2/publications/forms-forlocal-governments/ "Small Financial Survey (less than \$350,000) is required to be completed and submitted to the OSA.\

+\ An entity may decide to have a financial audit even if one is not required as outlined above.
+If an audit is performed, the audit would satisfy any of the reporting requirements listed above.